Perkele95/ProjectMariposa/README.md

  - data-oriented design
  - 3D rendering

-The end goal is to create executable games with Mariposa.
+The end goal is to use Mariposa to create executable games for windows.